 - In a major appellate victory for PG&E in the California Court of Appeal for the Third District, Quinn Emanuel greatly limited PG&E’s litigation exposure by eliminating the threat of punitive damages against PG&E for the 2015 Butte Fire.
 The court held that, in light of PG&E’s extensive vegetation management program along its 135,000 miles of powerlines, PG&E could not possibly be found to have consciously disregarded the risk of tree-related wildfires, as would be required to award punitive damages.
 In addition to saving PG&E from potentially billions of dollars in punitive damages, the decision creates important new California law protecting companies that institute risk management programs from the threat of punitive damages in the future.

-- The California Court of Appeals affirmed a trial verdict in favor of our client, a major consumer products company, following a jury trial in a case alleging that cosmetic talcum powder products our client manufactured caused asbestos-related diseases.
+- The California Court of Appeals affirmed a trial verdict in favor of our client, Colgate-Palmolive Company, following a jury trial in a case alleging that cosmetic talcum powder products our client manufactured caused asbestos-related diseases.
 In June of 2016, a jury found the Plaintiff was not exposed to asbestos from our client’s cosmetic talcum powder.
 Plaintiff appealed the verdict along with certain pre-trial evidentiary rulings narrowing the scope of opinions Plaintiff’s product contamination and exposure expert could offer at trial.
 In a unanimous decision, the California Court of Appeal affirmed this jury verdict and the pretrial evidentiary preclusion orders.

-- We obtained a complete affirmance in the Wisconsin Court of Appeals of a decision granting summary judgment to our client, a major consumer products company, in a case alleging that our client’s cosmetic talcum powder products contained asbestos.
+- We obtained a complete affirmance in the Wisconsin Court of Appeals of a decision granting summary judgment to our client, Colgate-Palmolive Company, in a case alleging that our client’s cosmetic talcum powder products contained asbestos.
 This is the first appellate decision affirming a grant of summary judgment in favor of a defendant cosmetics company in an action alleging asbestos contamination in talc, and thus stands as a significant win in an area in which other talc defendants have been hit with verdicts of hundreds of millions and even billions of dollars.

-- We successfully represented a major consumer products company in an appeal to the U.S. Court of Appeals for the Fourth Circuit challenging the denial of our client’s motions to vacate orders remanding two asbestos-related cases to state court.
+- We successfully represented Colgate-Palmolive Company in an appeal to the U.S. Court of Appeals for the Fourth Circuit challenging the denial of our client’s motions to vacate orders remanding two asbestos-related cases to state court.
 The court of appeals, sitting en banc, agreed with our argument that 28 U.S.C.
 1447(d)’s prohibition on “review” of remand orders does not preclude “vacatur” of a remand order pursuant to Fed.
 R. Civ.
 P. 60(b)(3) due to fraud, misrepresentations, or other misconduct in procuring that order.
 This ground-breaking decision provides a powerful new tool for the defense bar and ensures that federal courts are not impotent when plaintiffs and their counsel seek to avoid federal jurisdiction through misconduct.

 - We obtained a 9-0 win in the U.S. Supreme Court for Shell Oil in Kiobel v.
 Royal Dutch Petroleum, 133 S. Ct.
-1659 (2013), which held that the Alien Tort Statute does not apply to alleged violations of international law that take place within the sovereign territory of a foreign nation.
+1659 (2013).
+The Court held that the Alien Tort Statute does not apply to alleged violations of international law that take place within the sovereign territory of a foreign nation.

 - We obtained a 6-2 win in the U.S. Supreme Court for Wyeth in Bruesewitz v.
 Wyeth, 131 S. Ct.
 1068 (2011), which held that the National Childhood Vaccine Injury Act expressly preempts state-law design-defect claims against manufacturers of childhood vaccines.